artemkv/frontend_guidelines/README.md

 Building complex front-end applications is a complex task.
 Fortunately, there has been a lot of advancements in this area and many patterns emerged that helped to reduce this complexity, maintenance cost, and, as a result, a number of bugs.

-Today, many frontend developers start their journey in a particular framework/library, such as _React_, _Angular_ etc. Working with these frameworks and libraries, they learn library- or framework-specific patterns and practices that, while useful, do not always provide a solid fundamentals for understanding the bigger picture.
+Today, many frontend developers start their journey in a particular framework/library, such as _React_, _Angular_ etc. Working with these frameworks and libraries, they learn library- or framework-specific patterns and practices (e.g. React hooks) that, while useful, do not always provide a solid fundamentals for understanding the bigger picture and underlying principles.

 This document aims at providing a background for reasoning about the frontend application architecture in a framework-independent way.